 But, beware.
 Because, if this “human” approach isn’t genuine, or is manufactured in some agency creative meeting, you can easily run into trouble.
 Because, the people on Reddit are good at spotting fakes, scammers and bullshitters.

-Which brings us tumbling into the last of the social media channels for this week, and that’s Tumblr.
+This brings us tumbling into the last of the social media channels for this week, and that’s Tumblr.
 Tumblr positions itself as a micro-blogging and social networking site and claims to host over 475 million blogs.

 Some nice blogging overlaps there.